vigna/rust-dev-guidelines/README.md

   the `where` clause.
 In principle, bounds in the `where` clause should be limited to types which are not parameters of the `impl` clause.

-- Always prefer the `impl Trait` syntax for function parameters that are generic.
+- Always prefer the `impl Trait` syntax for parameters of functions and inherent methods that are generic.
+For trait methods, introduce a type parameter as the syntax is more flexible.

 - Always implement `ExactSizeIterator`/`ExactSizeLender` and
   `FusedIterator`/`FusedLender` when possible